Italy says 2 kidnapped Italians, 1 Canadian freed in Libya | Metro News

 Share via Email

-ROME — Italy's Foreign Ministry says a Canadian citizen and two Italians who were kidnapped in southern Libya in September were freed overnight and brought safely to Italy early Saturday morning.
+ROME — A Canadian and two Italians who were kidnapped in southern Libya by armed men in September were freed unharmed and brought to Italy in the early hours of Saturday, Italian authorities said.

-The ministry says the release of the three men was due to "the efficient collaboration of local Libyan authorities," but it didn't provide further details.
-The men were brought to Italy on a special flight.
+Italian Premier Matteo Renzi expressed thanks to the Libyan authorities and security forces for their role in liberating the men, technicians who were involved in projects at an airport.

+"Today is a moment of relief and joy that I would like to share with the families of our technicians," Renzi said.

+Foreign Minister Paolo Gentiloni said the two Italians had not been mistreated during their captivity and were in good health.
+He did not comment on the state of the Canadian citizen.

+Authorities said they were liberated during the night and brought to Italy on a special flight early on Saturday.

-They were kidnapped on Sept.
-19 by armed and masked men who blocked their vehicle in Ghat, a city in the Sahara desert near the border with Algeria.
+The men were kidnapped on Sept.
+19 by armed and masked men who blocked their vehicle in Ghat, a city in southwestern Libya in the Sahara desert near the border with Algeria.

-The ministry identified the Canadian citizen of Italian origin, as Frank Poccia, and the Italians as Danilo Calonego and Bruno Cacace.
+A number of criminal and extremist groups operate in the area, but it wasn't immediately clear which group was involved in this case or what the motive was.

-The ANSA news agency reported they are all technicians employed by the Italian construction company, Conicos, which is doing work at an airport in Libya.
+ANSA news agency said they are all technicians involved in projects at the airport in Ghat.
+The Italians were employed by an Italian construction company.
+It was not immediately clear whether the Canadian worked for the same company or another one.